armory/docs/content/en/docs/installation/operator-reference/plugins.md

     - `url`: URL to `repositories.json` or `plugins.json`

 See the Plugin Users Guide _Add a plugin repository using Halyard_ [section](https://spinnaker.io/guides/user/plugins/#add-a-plugin-repository-using-halyard) for when you can use `plugins.json` instead of `repositories.json`.

+Note: If the plugin extends a single Spinnaker service, you can put the plugin configuration in the `profiles: <service>` section.
+This approach is primarily for plugin development rather than production deployment.

+### Deck proxy

 You need to configure a `deck-proxy` in Gate if your plugin has a Deck component.
 Locate the `profiles` section in your `SpinnakerService.yml` and add the proxy information to the `gate` section.